markculp0/simple-java/5-1_money_change_dp/change_dp_cpp/buildHlp.md

 ***

-Apply dynamic programming to solve the Money Change Problem to minimize number of coins for coin denominations 1, 3, and 4.
+Solve the minimum number of coins to change m for denominations 1, 3, and 4.

 Constraints: 1 ≤ money ≤ 10^3